happymongoose/iap_badger/README.md

 * quantities / values can also be disguised / obfuscated
 * fake items can be added to the inventory, whose values change randomly with each save, to help disguise the function of other quantities being saved at the same time.
 * IAP badger can generate an Amazon test JSON file automatically, to help with testing on Amazon hardware

+### What it doesn't do

+* it doesn't handle subscriptions - I personally don't have any need to process these kinds of transactions (but by all means feel free to fork to code and share with others)
+* it doesn't do all out encryption - I've gone for an obfuscation approach for reasons detailed later in this article.
+Encryption would be very easy to add to the code base, however.

 ### How to use: